Leman-24-horas/card-game-java/README.md

 - **Card Dealing Algorithm:** To ensure fair play, the game uses a shuffled deck by implementing Java's `Random` class.
 Both the player and dealer start with 2 cards and upon subsequent turns when the player's or dealer's hand exceeds 21, the algorithm adjusts the value of any **Aces**, present in the hands, from 11 to 1.

 - **Dealer Logic:** Dealer starts with one hidden card (face-down) and one visible card (face-up).
-Once the player clicks **Stay**, the dealer automatically draws additional cards until his/her hand reaches a value of 17 or higher.
+Once the player clicks **Stay**, the dealer automatically draws additional cards until his/her hand (together with the hidden card) reaches a value of 17 or higher.
 At this point, both the dealer's and player's hands are compared and the winner is determined as per standard Blackjack rules.

 - **Interactive Graphic User Interface (GUI):** When the game is launched, an interactive window appears displaying both the dealer's and player's cards, along with `Hit` and `Stay` buttons for user interaction.
 The player cannot continue hitting indefinitely - if the player's hand value exceeds 21, the Hit button is disabled (grayed out), preventing further interaction.